 The Transportation Finance Standing Committee (TFSC) is concerned with collecting current issues and initiatives pertaining to innovative financing of municipal transportation infrastructure and operations, encouraging debate regarding innovative approaches to financing urban transportation infrastructure and operations, and providing support to others in their efforts to promote innovative financing mechanisms for urban transportation that are compatible with those of the Urban Transportation Council.

-Tamin Raad and Lisa Salsberg are the current Chair and Vice-chair of the Committee.
+Lisa Salsberg is the current Vice-chair of the Committee.

-Further information on Committee activities can be found by browsing this website or by contacting Craig Stackpole.
+Further information on Committee activities can be found by browsing this website or by contacting Geoff Noxon.

 Terms of Reference

 The following TAC publications have been produced under the committee's direction: